 New York City is a super cheap flight from our home city of Indianapolis on Southwest to Newark Airport, but because I always like to pay in points and not cash, we booked this trip for 7,700 Southwest points per person.

-Download my free guide on how to easily earn your own Southwest Companion Pass below:
+Download my 10 things you need to know to earn your own Southwest Companion Pass tip sheet below:

 Download Your FREE Guide & Start Flying FREE on Southwest!

 Note: This post contains affiliate links for which Go to Travel Gal may earn a commission to support the blog if you book through them.

 7 Fun Family Things to Do in New York City